-What We Love: Simply Maggie has covered Arm Knitting tutorials, different yarns, and their designs are simple and easy to learn.
+I Love: Simply Maggie has covered Arm Knitting tutorials, different yarns, and their designs are simple and easy to learn.

 Sheree Robinson Knitwear by Sheree Robinson

-If you love to wear custom designed knitted going out clothes then Sheree Robinson’s designs are for you
+If you love to wear custom designed knitted going out clothes then Sheree Robinson’s designs are for you.

-What We Love: Glitzy and glamorous knitwear designs to be found on this site.
+I Love: Glitzy and glamorous knitwear designs to be found on this site.
 Striking and unique for going out wear.

 Mochimochi Land by Anna Hrachovec